-- when a patient has a chief complaint/presentation for a concern that for NOT result in a fairly standard, protocolized approach to their care (e.g. chest pain).
+- When a patient has a chief complaint or presentation for a concern that doesn’t result in a fairly standard, protocolized approach to their care (e.g., weakness/fatigue—a varied approach vs. chest pain—a protocolized approach)

-Below is a series of questions that can be adapted for your hospital team as an interview guide for eliciting patient goals of care.
+Below is a series of questions that can be adapted for your hospital team as an interview guide for eliciting patients’ goals, i.e., their expectations of ED care.
 You can download a PDF copy here.

 These questions were tested with emergency department patients and are phrased for clarity.
 The questions are intended to be used by clinicians, social workers, volunteers, or other ancillary personnel.